coperyan/mlb-videos/README.md

    - Sampling to determine typical misses
    - Horizontal / vertical misses
 4. Download clips of each play from the MLB Video Room
-5. Stitch videos together into a compilation
+5. Stitch videos together into a compilation (currently some bugs)
+6. Upload video to YouTube (in-progress)

 ## Packages